 Professor David McCallum

-David McCallum teaches Sociology of Law and is head of the Sociology, Gender Studies and Community Development Discipline Group in the College of Arts.
-He is author or co-author of three books and over 40 articles in research field of history of human sciences and a member of the Sociological Association of Australia and the International Sociological Association.
+Professor McCallum is author or co-author of four books and over 40 articles in research field of history of human sciences and a member of the Sociological Association of Australia and the International Sociological Association.

 McCallum, D. (2014) ‘Criminal neglect: tracing the category of the Aboriginal ‘neglected child’, Social Identities.
 Journal for the Study of Race, Nation and Culture, 20 (4-5), 379-390.